 Paper can be recycled 7-times before fibers become too short/weak for use, making the continual supply of fresh fibers necessary.
 These fibers are often sourced from a main by-product of lumber production: Sawmill chips.
 Though the recycling and reuse of paper products makes sustainability sense, its success relies on 35-65% fresh wood fiber contribution (depending on paper grade).
 Just 6% of recycled paper products are put to use for printing/writing grade paper (82% goes to container/cardboard/packaging products and tissue).
 Without the inclusion of fresh fibers, paper production would come to a standstill in 6-18-months.

 Fact: Paper is One of the Most Recycled Products Worldwide

 Paper is easily and commonly recycled.
 Based on 2013 statistics, 63.5% of paper in the U.S. was recycled, compared to 28% of glass and 9% of plastic, minimizing print and paper waste in landfills.
 As the years have progressed, the industry’s ability to recycle such paper has also improved.

 Myth: Electronics Devices are Greener than Print & Paper

 Eight-of-ten consumers believe ‘go paperless – save trees’ marketing tactics are a cleverly disguised cost savings tactic.
 The truth is, both options have an environmental impact.
 Electronic waste continues to be one of the fastest growing waste streams worldwide.
 Less than 1/6 of electronic devices are believed to be properly recycled.
 Repeatedly upgraded to the latest and greatest, as these devices hit landfills in the U.S. and developing countries, their heavy metal components reap a significant environmental and human toll.
 In every arena, the world must look to more responsibly managed resources and waste.

-What does your paper choice say about your available with to the most responsibly produced, green substrates available with the help of Vision Graphics today.
+Print with the most responsibly produced, green substrates available with the help of Vision Graphics today.